sal-sin/memcached-mini/README.md

 - Consistency management: All requests are processed in the order they are received by the server
 - Eviction policy when cache gets full: `TBD`

-## Tasks
+## Features to implement

+- [x] Utilities to get started

-- [x] Implement and test a single client-server interaction for get/put requests
+  - [x] Add a module for connection establishment b/w server & client
-  - [x] A module handling connections
+  - [x] Add a module defining the types of messages that can be received
+  - [x] Add utilities to create messages
+  - [x] Document the above
+  - [x] `read()` timeout configuration using `poll()`

+- [x] Single server KV store interacting with one client

-  - [x] Put requests submitted by client should get reflected on the server's state
+  - [x] Put requests get reflected on the server's state
-  - [ ] Get requests from client should result in appropriate response from server
+  - [x] Get requests from client result in appropriate response from server

+- [ ] Distributed KV Store

+  - [ ] Configure client with multiple servers
+  - [ ] Hash function
+  - [ ] Key-server mapper

+- [ ] Concurrent request processing

+  - [ ] Spawn new thread for every client
+  - [ ] Protect kv store state from concurrent access

+- [ ] Server failure handling
+  - [ ] Keep track of disconnected servers in a data structure
+  - [ ] Flag server as `inactive` after response `read()` timeout
+  - [ ] Ping dead servers in specified intervals to check if they have come alive
+  - [ ] Add logic to connect with rejoined server and flag as `active`